muwnawn/data_portfolio/_learning/statistics.md

   image: "/images/STATS.jpg"
   teaser: "/images/STATS.jpg"
 ---

-As the title written, this note is what i think the most important when first access to statistics world.
-In this post, we will go through 6 parts including

   * Part 0: Foundations
   * Part 1: Classifying and Summarizing Data
   * Part 2: Probability